hilalturkaslan/Data_mana/README.md

-data management information for is a sample do than ai case study
+data management information for is do make than ai case study